 Students told local media they saw several young men wielding AK-47 guns storming the university housing where many students were sleeping.

 The university has over 3,000 enrolled students and was hosting an additional 600 visitors on Wednesday for a poetry recital on the death anniversary of the Pashtun activist Abdul Ghaffar “Bacha” Khan, the university’s vice-chancellor said.

 Abdul Ghaffar ‘Bacha Khan’ was known for his nonviolent protest opposing British rule over India.

 “Around 200 students have been safely evacuated from an examination hall in the university,” Provincial Public Health Engineering Minister Shah Farman said.

 Local authorities have announced the closure of all education institutions across Charsadda until January 31.

 Earlier, as police and soldiers rushed to the campus, the attackers traded gunfire with the troops and several explosions were heard from the area of the university.

 The army said the attackers were contained in two university blocks before being killed.

-Television footage showed a heavy military presence at the university, troops rushing in and people fleeing.
+Television footage showed heavy military presence at the university, troops rushing in and people fleeing.

-On Tuesday, a suicide bomber blew himself up near a police checkpoint in the Jamrud area of northwestern Pakistan, killing at least 10 people and wounding more than 20.
+On Tuesday, a suicide bomber blew himself up close to a police checkpoint in the Jamrud area of northwestern Pakistan, killing at least 10 people and wounding more than 20.